hydro-project/hydroflow/RELEASING.md

    https://doc.rust-lang.org/cargo/reference/publishing.html#before-publishing-a-new-crate
 2. Ensure any `path` dependencies to/from `my_crate` also include `version = "^0.1.0"`
    (substitute correct version).
+3. You must commit a new (empty) file `my_crate/CHANGELOG.md` to ensure the file will be tracked by git and pushed by `cargo-smart-release`
-3. If you want your package to be lockstep-versioned alongside hydroflow then make sure to add it to the [command in the `release.yml` workflow](https://github.com/hydro-project/hydroflow/blob/main/.github/workflows/release.yml#L82).
+4. If you want your package to be lockstep-versioned alongside hydroflow then make sure to add it to the [command in the `release.yml` workflow](https://github.com/hydro-project/hydroflow/blob/main/.github/workflows/release.yml#L82).

 Then just run the release workflow as normal.

-Previously this section also required creating an empty changelog file: "Commit an (empty) file `my_crate/CHANGELOG.md`."
-However it seems this is no longer necessary.

 ## Addendum: Moving crates